lbologna/hbp-sp6-guidebook/source/online_usecases/overview/overview.rst

 So, here are a few simple typical steps you can follow to start your project:

 1. Navigate the use cases list to decide/find the one most appropriate to what you would like to do; the system will show you in some detail what is already available, based on your account accreditation;
-2. Once you choose the use case, the platform will guide you to create a new collab (or join an existing one); all code and HBP-generated experimental data and models needed to execute the use case will be copied there; in several cases you can also upload and work with your own data;
+2. Once you choose the use case, the platform will guide you to create a new collab (or to add the use case to one of your existing collabs); all code and HBP-generated experimental data and models needed to execute the use case will be copied there; in several cases you can also upload and work with your own data;
 3. Use your own imagination and collaborate with your team to pursue your scientific work, by using the tools already available or create new ones;
 4. Once you are satisfied with the results, you can download them and/or make your work available to other users by releasing it into the HBP database; our support team can eventually also help you in creating a new use case.